 (4) If the question of whether or not a document is a document of the agency is in issue, subsections (1), (2) and (3) apply to the contents of the document as if those contents were exempt matter.

-91. Production of documents
+91. Document held by agency, Court may require production of etc.

 (1) For the purpose of hearing and determining review proceedings the Supreme Court may require the agency to produce a document in evidence before it.